JonathanMSifleet/CritickerOverhaul/readme.md

 - Changes to singular AWS lambdas can be deployed with "serverless deploy -f "functionName" -v

 If deploying to your own server, all AWS end points will have to be udated
 *******************

-To Do (incomplete list):
-- Reset password field after form submit
-  - Password form variable is hashed on client-end so when errors are returned and the form is resubmitted the value in the form is hashed whilst passwordConfirm doesn't change.
-Setting passwordConfirm = the hash of the original password would then has the already-hashed password causing user to be unable to login due to double hashing
-- Refactor
-- Add comments

-*******************